Use the links at the left to return.

 Samuel Harvey, son of Job Harvey, Fulling Mill, 1765 - 1778; Martha Harvey 1781 to 1783.
 Sold to John Longstreth in 1784, who is taxed for Fulling Mill in 1785 and 1786.
 Sold to Abraham Holderman in 1792.
 Holderman taxed for Grist and Saw Mill 1795 to 1799.
 See Charlestown township description.

 Jonathan Wells was taxed for a Sawmill from 1785 to 1799.

 Shown on Witmer’s 1873 and Breou’s 1883 Atlases.
 Possibly built by John Sloan between 1847 and 1857.
 Jonathan Rees first purchased the mill in 1857, he then sold it and repurchased it in 1869.
 Mill stream menioned in 1880 deed.
 Jonathan Rees died in 1901.

 Benjamin Longstreth Grist, Saw, & Slitting Mills

-Grist Mill first noted in taxes in 1778.
-Saw mill added soon afterwards.
+Grist Mill first noted in deed Z3-708 in 1732.
+Saw mill added after 1778.
 Slitting mill first noted 1795.
 See Historical Society of Pennsylvania blog.